Vedius Pollio

 Publius Vedius Pollio (died 15 BC) was a Roman of equestrian rank, and a friend of the Roman emperor Augustus, who appointed him to a position of authority in the province of Asia.
 In later life, he became infamous for his luxurious tastes and cruelty to his slaves – when they displeased him, he had them fed to "lampreys" (Note: Many sources cite lampreys, a type of parasitic fish, while others have pointed out the creatures were likely moray eels, not lampreys, and the confusion arose from a translation of the ancient Greek-written manuscript Roman History by Greco-Roman historian Cassius Dio into English by Clay.) that he maintained for that purpose, which was deemed to be an exceedingly cruel act.
 When Vedius tried to apply this method of execution to a slave who broke a crystal cup, Emperor Augustus (Pollio's guest at the time) was so appalled that he not only intervened to prevent the execution but had all of Pollio's valuable drinking vessels deliberately broken.
 This incident, and Augustus's demolition of Vedius's mansion in Rome, which Augustus inherited in Vedius's will, were frequently referred to in antiquity in discussions of ethics and of the public role of Augustus.

 Biography

 Publius Vedius Pollio, the son of a freedman, was born in the 1st century BC and attained membership of the equestrian order.

 Vedius Pollio's first certain appearance in historical sources comes after Octavian (later Augustus) became sole ruler of the Roman world in 31 BC; at some point Vedius held authority in the province of Asia on behalf of the emperor.
-For a mere equestrian to govern this province was anomalous, and there were presumably special circumstances; Vedius' term of office could have been in 31–30 BC before the appointment of a regular proconsular governor, or after a major earthquake in 27 BC.
+For a mere equestrian to govern this province was anomalous, and there were presumably special circumstances; Vedius's term of office could have been in 31–30 BC before the appointment of a regular proconsular governor, or after a major earthquake in 27 BC.
 He later returned to Rome.